ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_1_1_Avatar Guide.md

 ---
 ## Application

-### Solution ###
+### Solution
-1. **Avatar Instantiation & Path Binding**
+1. **Avatar & Path**
    - Spawn a 3D avatar at the user’s position; bind its movement to the authored path.
-    - Monitor heading and speed; adjust guide’s velocity to maintain a 2–3 m following distance.
+   - Monitor heading and speed; adjust the guide’s velocity to maintain a **2–3 m** following distance.
+   - **Pace & comfort:** Walking speed adapts to the visitor (**default 1.0 m/s**, range **0.8–1.2 m/s**) so the guide never pulls away.
+In crowded or narrow areas, shorten the following distance and slow slightly to keep things comfortable and safe.

 2. **Kinematic Plausibility**
    - Use inverse-kinematics and idle animations when paused or off-course.
-    - The avatar's animation speed is directly proportional to its the movement speed; Or, colour-code avatar outline or attire to reflect navigation states (eg.: green = en route, amber = paused).
+   - The avatar’s animation speed scales with movement speed; or use a color-coded outline/attire to reflect navigation states (e.g., green = en route, amber = paused).
+   - **Smoothness:** Avoid sudden starts/stops; keep turns and stops gentle so movement feels natural.

 3. **Point-of-Interest Menu**
-    - Floating radial or list menu for selecting next destination.
+   - Floating radial or list menu for selecting the next destination.
-    - Display estimated travel time based on adaptive speed profile.
+   - Display estimated travel time based on the adaptive speed profile.
+   - **Placement:** Prefer **environment-anchored** placement (e.g., near the route start, at a stable waypoint, or a safe pull-over spot) to reduce gaze switching; **hand-anchored** is an **optional** quick-access variant when appropriate.
+Use large, readable targets and avoid occluding exhibits.

 4. **Gesture-Activated Controls**
-    - Palm-up gesture reveals a mini hand-menu with Start, Pause, Resume, End.
+   - Palm-up gesture reveals a mini hand-menu with **Start, Pause, Resume, End**.
-    - Haptic/auditory confirmation for commands.
+   - Haptic/audio confirmations for commands.
+   - **Minimal & fallback:** Keep commands minimal to avoid distraction; if gestures are unreliable, show a small environment-anchored panel with the same options.

 5. **Auditory & Spatial Prompts**
-    - Spatialized vocal cues (“Turn left ahead”) and footstep sounds at decision points.
+   - Spatialized vocal cues (“Turn left ahead”) and soft footstep sounds at decision points.
    - Adjust volume/cadence in response to ambient noise and proximity.
+   - **Accessible prompts:** Pair audio with captions/icons and color-blind-safe indicators; repeat gently (e.g., every **6–10 s**) so guidance is helpful, not intrusive.

 6. **Arrival Interaction**
-    - Upon reaching a PoI, avatar stops and provides visual feedback.
+   - Upon reaching a PoI, the avatar stops and provides clear visual feedback.
-    - Trigger on-screen tooltip and chime to affirm arrival.
+   - Trigger an on-screen tooltip and brief chime to affirm arrival.

+7. **Composition**
+   - **Typical hand-off (optional):** After confirming arrival, the avatar **may** hand over to **Step-In Circle** (activation) → **Sequential Explanation/Labelling** (content exploration).
+   - **Separation of concerns:** These are **separate patterns**; the avatar’s role is guiding and announcing arrival, not presenting content.
+Use hand-offs when they improve flow; otherwise the avatar can remain idle until the visitor is ready.

+8. **Failure & Fallback**
+   - **Lost or low-confidence tracking:** The avatar stays within this pattern’s logic—enter a **waiting** state and display simple, non-intrusive ground/path cues.
+After a short timeout, **ask the visitor** whether to continue or end; **do not auto-switch** to other patterns.
+   - **Crowded or narrow areas:** Shorten following distance and reduce speed; stop at safe pull-over spots rather than blocking others.
+   - **Hazards & restrictions:** Avoid stairs/edges and non-public areas; suggest a nearby alternative PoI if the planned path is unsafe.
+   - **Input fallback:** If gestures fail, provide an environment-anchored control panel. **End** is always available for a clean stop.
+   - **Quiet spaces:** Cap audio volume and rely on captions/icons.

 <!-- <div class="column">
   <img src="{{ '/images/ExhibitMenu.jpg' | relative_url }}" alt="AR Interaction" class="profile">